Shanghai Flavor Shop

 Baby Chinese Greens in Oyster Sauce ($5.25) was low on quantity, but was cooked well.

-Eight Treasure Rice Cake ($4.50) is a more compact version of the classic dessert.
+Eight Treasure Rice Cake ($5.25) is a more compact version of the classic dessert.
 This one is an individual portion filled with walnuts, red bean paste, and more.
 Not too sweet and thoroughly cooked.
+This dessert actually came before all our food, so much for pacing.

 Baked Radish Cake ($3.75 for 2) is spelled wrong.
 This is a good dish, but not special.

 Shanghai Flavor Shop had decent food.
-The Pan fried pork buns were not as good as the ones we had in Shanghai, of course.
+The Pan fried pork buns were not as good as the ones we had in Shanghai, of course, but far better than anything else around here.
 Food is decent and prices are reasonable.
 If you are looking for Shanghainese Chinese food when in the South Bay, give Shanghai Flavor Shop a try.